Bear caught on video stealing package from Connecticut porch

 “Yea so if anyone sees an Amazon package in the Chippens Hill area with my name on it…feel free to bring it back?”
 Levine wrote in her post.

-Levine told NBC Connecticutshe received an alert from her security system about five minutes after Amazon dropped of the package and was “taken aback because I wasn’t expecting anyone else in my driveway.”
+Levine told a local news outlet she received an alert from her security system about five minutes after Amazon dropped of the package and was “taken aback because I wasn’t expecting anyone else in my driveway.”

 The bear, she said ended up dropping off the parcel in a neighbor’s yard.
 It was apparently not interested in the contents: several rolls of toilet paper, she said.